Liner Running, Setting & Cementing Procedures & Guidelines

 4) If the rat hole exceeds the overlap length, set a cement plug at a distance from the liner shoe setting depth shorter than the overlap itself.

-5) Strap the drill pipe as it is pulled out of the hole on the last trip before running the liner.
-Separate the DC, BHA and extra DP stands in the derrick according to the calculated running string for easy checking and operation.
+5) Strap the Drill Pipe as it is pulled out of the hole on the last trip before running the liner.
+Separate the Drill Collar, Bottom Hole Assembly BHA and extra DP stands in the derrick according to the calculated running string for easy checking and operation.

 6) Drift the drill pipe and check the ID of all tools, subs, crossovers, pup joints of the running string to ensure passage of the drill pipe pump down plug and for dropping ball for hydraulic liner hanger.